-- Over 60% of honey in the US is imported
+- According to the USDA-ERS and USDA-AMS about 70% of honey sold in the US is imported.

-- Real Local Raw honey contains beneficial ingredients
+- Real Local Raw honey contains local pollens.

-The Real Texas Beekeepers listed below have agreed to market their honey using the following definitions:
+The honey companies and beekeepers shown on the Honey Locator have agreed to market their honey using the following definitions:

 Honey – A sweet substance produced by Honey Bees strictly from plant nectar.

-Local – Honey that is produced and consumed in the same geographical area.
+Local – Honey that is produced and consumed in the same geographical area and contains the same pollens as local flowers and plants.
 Please see the Texas Honey Locator to find local honey in your area.

 NOTE: The Texas Beekeeper’s Association believes that these definitions are fair and accurate.
 To be included in this Honey Locator it is expected that members abide by these definitions.

-If you would like to apply for inclusion on the Honey Locator, please click on our Honey Locator Application
+If you are a Texas beekeeper and TBA Member and would like to apply for inclusion on the Honey Locator, please click on our Honey Locator Application.